naokazuterada/MarkdownTOC/README.md

 ## Configuration

-You can set default values:
+You can use [attributes](#attributes) to customize a TOC in a single [Markdown] document, but if you want to keep the same TOC configuration accross multiple [Markdown] documents, you can configure your own defaults.

 Pick: `Sublime Text > Preferences > Package Settings > MarkdownTOC > Settings - User

-Alternative you can create the file `~/Library/Application Support/Sublime Text 3/Packages/UserMarkdownTOC.sublime-settings`
+Alternatively you can create the file `~/Library/Application Support/Sublime Text 3/Packages/User/MarkdownTOC.sublime-settings` by hand.

-`MarkdownTOC.sublime-settings`
+Example: `MarkdownTOC.sublime-settings`

 ```json
 {